 Information presented on the HSS website is based solely on published scientific research and has undergone thorough peer review by a panel of scientific experts.
 The HSS website and its associated materials have been developed by the University of Rhode Island's Graduate School of Oceanography with support from the National Science Foundation.

 Hurricanes, Climate, and Katrina (more info) This website provides links to many Science Magazine articles related to hurricanes, coastal disasters and disaster policy.
 The articles are divided into four sections: The Gulf Coast hurricanes and their aftermath; climate change, hurricanes and extreme weather; coastal disaster planning; and Louisiana's wetlands and other floodplain issues.
 This website is useful for understanding the large-scale and smaller-scale scientific, social, and political background and issues surrounding this natural disaster.

 NASA's Hurricane Resource Page (more info) This NASA page is a clearinghouse of information on NASA's research into hurricane activity.
 The page provides links to news releases and articles on current hurricane activity as well as some good flash animation segments that visualize how hurricanes work such as 'The Birth of a Hurricane' and 'Looking at Hurricanes'.

 Hurricane Risk for New Orleans (more info) This trancribed article from American Radio Works discusses the hurricane risk in New Orleans.
 The 2002 article talks about how deep flood waters would be in a Category Five hurricane and the likelihood that such a storm would hit.
 Users may also listen to the article using Real Player audio program.

-Hurricanes: health and safety (more info) The Centers of Disease Control and Prevention created this website to inform citizens about the health and safety issues related to Hurricane Katrina.
+Hurricanes: health and safety (more info) The Centers of Disease Control and Prevention created this website to inform citizens about the health and safety issues related to hurricanes and other tropical storms.
 The website includes an information spotlight discussing especially important health related information such as mold prevention.
 Also included are hurricane recovery links and information for specific interest groups such as schools, pet sitters, volunteers and evacuees.
 Users may also follow links to other general information regarding hurricane preparedness, flood recovery and weekly mortality and morbidity reports.